El Queso Idiazabal llega a USA, con este artículo de Sofía Pérez(1) publicado en ZESTER DAILY.

 Una cuarentena de cofrades y amigos nos reunimos en el Salón Munibe de la Cofradía Vasca de Gastronomía para rememorar los hechos que acontecieron en la ciudad de Donostia el día 31 de Agosto de...

-[Translate to Euskera:] Aurten abuztuak 31ean, 8:30tan, afari historiko komentatu bat antolatu dugu.
-Donostiarentzat hain berezia den egun honetan, historialari bat, Aitor Buitron, izango dugu gurekin...
+Aurten abuztuak 31ean, 8:30tan, afari historiko komentatu bat antolatu dugu.
+Donostiarentzat hain berezia den egun honetan, historialari bat, Aitor Buitron, izango dugu gurekin afarian zehar 1813ko ab...